 Start with the Real Thing

-We only work with authentic Medicom Toy Bearbricks.
-No knock-offs, no bootlegs.
-The quality and structure of a genuine Medicom piece is the foundation that makes everything else possible.
-A real Bearbrick holds paint differently, sands cleaner, and is simply worth the investment for a collector-grade finish.
+We only ever work with authentic Medicom Toy Bearbricks β no knock-offs, no bootlegs.
+The quality and structure of a genuine Medicom piece is what makes everything else possible.
+A real Bearbrick holds paint differently, sands so much cleaner, and is honestly worth the investment if you want a true collector-grade finish.

 02 - Design Phase